2 Overview

 • We also created (and documented in these guidelines) a workflow that follows the same idea of using the tools our community already knows and uses in their activities.

-2.3 General aspects of the translation process
+2.3 General aspects of the stage 1 of the translation process

 The translation process starts with an initial machine translation using DeepL via the babeldown package.
 This provides a first draft that is then reviewed by a human, who correct errors and incorporates the localization and language-specific guidelines.

 To minimize errors and promote a broader perspective of the translation, at rOpenSci we ask that each chapter or section goes through at least two reviews in sequence (first a review of the automatic translation and second a review of the first review) followed by an overall review of the book or document as a whole.
+If possible, reviewers should come from different countries, in order to consider the different ways in which the language is spoken around the world.

 The translation and review process is done on GitHub using pull requests (see the Pull Request section for details).
 We chose this workflow as this is the infrastructure we use in our community.
 All our packages and books are hosted on GitHub and use issues and pull requests in their development.
 In addition, this allows the process to be open so that others can contribute and provide feedback.